Vietnam's COVID resurgence prompts strict new lockdowns | DW | 25.05.2021

 As authorities try to stop the spread, there are concerns lockdowns will hamper Vietnam's tourism sector and the overall economy.

 Many of Vietnam's new COVID cases are being reported in northern and central provinces.
-Strict public health measures have been imposed in the capital, Hanoi, the tourist hot spot Da Nang and the industrial areas of Bac Giang and Bac Ninh.
+Strict public health measures have been imposed in the capital, Hanoi, the tourist hot spot Da Nang and the provinces Bac Giang and Bac Ninh.

 Non-essential services such as dine-in restaurants, bars, karaoke clubs, and massage parlors are mostly shut for an indefinite period of time.

-People are still able to access some food delivery shipments, supermarkets, pharmacies and other essential services, however, people are being told to stay at home to curb the spike in infections.
+Supermarkets and pharmacies are still open and food deliveries and other essential services remain available.
+But people are being told to stay at home to curb the spike in infections.

 Vietnam shares a long land border with China to its north and maintaining border security is a constant challenge for authorities.